-- the existing built form departs from the standard; - the proposed dwelling's height is less than that existing; - a three storey building is proposed and which replaces an existing three storey building; - the environmental impacts of the existing higher built form are known.
-The proposed dwelling, lower than existing is unlikely to cause any further environmental impacts above those existing; - following a rigorous merit based assessment, approval of a building height on the site that relates to the locality's existing character but which exceeds the LEP 2013 development standard, will not set a precedent for other non-conforming applications; - the proposed built form sits comfortably in the site's wider visual context as viewed from the surrounding public domain (see Figure 1), given the scale and form of other hillside developments in the vicinity; - it has been demonstrated within the SEE that the works that exceed the height limit will not result in additional adverse environmental impacts to adjacent properties and the surrounding public domain.
-In this regard the resultant built form provides for an acceptable and equitable planning outcome in relation to: - solar access and overshadowing; - access to natural daylight and ventilation; - aural and visual privacy; - views and vistas; and - visual impact;

-• the height of the building does not preclude (and hasn't done so in the past) redevelopment of the neighbouring properties.
+- compliance would require demolition of the built form which is economically impractical and unlikely given the existing built form, its orientation and structural soundness; - following a rigorous merit based assessment, approval of a building height on the site that relates to the locality's existing character but which exceeds the LEP 2014 development standard, will not set a precedent for other non-conforming applications; - the proposed built form sits comfortably in the site's wider visual context as viewed from the surrounding public domain (see Figure 1), given the scale and form of other hillside developments in the vicinity; - it has been demonstrated within the SEE that the works that exceed the height limit will not result in additional adverse environmental impacts to adjacent properties and the surrounding public domain.
+In this regard the resultant built form provides for an acceptable and equitable planning outcome in relation to: - solar access and overshadowing; - access to natural daylight and ventilation; - aural and visual privacy; - views and vistas; and - visual impact; - the height of the building does not preclude (and hasn't done so in the past) redevelopment of the neighbouring properties.